testerslol123/Pokerbot/README.md

-# 1. Compile
+# 1. Compilation
-## (note: NOT necessary, only do this if you don't trust the .jar that I already generated or you are changing the code yourself)
+## (note: this is NOT necessary, only do this if you don't trust the .jar that I already generated or you are changing the code yourself)

-Simply run compile.bat to compile the jar (requires jdk installed).
+* Windows: Simply run compile.bat to compile the jar (requires [jdk](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed ).

 # 2. Ingame settings
 ## you MUST do this or the bot won't work at all
-1. Go to settings
+1. Go to settings (click top right on "menu", the red button "settings" is on the bottom right)
-2. click on "Animation/Resolution settings"
+2. Click on "Animation/Resolution settings"
 3. Set "Version Settings" to "Beta"
 4. Set "Animations Settings" to "Lite" (recommended if your game lags often) OR set "Resolution Settings"  to "Lite" and save changes